globeandmail/chart-tool/README.md

 ## Getting started

-Curious to try out Chart Tool, but don't want to go through the process of setting it up?
-Try out our [hosted demo version]((https://chart-tool-demo.herokuapp.com/)).
+*Curious to try out Chart Tool, but don't want to go through the process of setting it up?
+Try out our [hosted demo version](https://chart-tool-demo.herokuapp.com/).*

-Ready to dive in?
-First, you'll need [Node.js](https://nodejs.org) >= 4.1.0 installed.
+First, you'll need [Node.js](https://nodejs.org) >= 7.1.0 installed.
 We recommend using [nvm](https://github.com/creationix/nvm) to keep your Node version in sync with what Chart Tool expects.
 This is important: anything lower and Meteor will fail in spectacular and unexpected ways.

 Next, you'll need to [install Meteor](https://www.meteor.com/install).